johnpatramanis/Proteomic_Pipeline/README.md

 <br/><br/>

-# TUTORIAL on how to build the Paleo Proteomic Hominid Reference Dataset and use it to reconstruct the phylogeny of H. antecessor:
+# Tutorial on how to build the 'Paleo Proteomic Hominid Reference Dataset' and how to use it to reconstruct the phylogeny of H. antecessor:

 ## INTRODUCTION